DrewMalette/rhombus/readme.txt

 	rhombus - an action rpg framework written in python

-	included is some sample content to demonstrate the framework
+	included is some sample content for demonstration

 	current features
 	- smooth scrolling